Andrettin/Wyrmsun/readme.txt

 * Items
 - Bows now have specific graphics for when they are on the ground.

+* Miscellaneous
+- Reduced the time of day color effects, so that the graphics aren't too dark during night.

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.